The Man Who Took His Pigeon To War

 The man who took his pigeon to war.

 Based on a true WW1 story, this is a book that has waited many years to be written.
 Ever since I discovered that my Great Uncle took his pigeon to war to send home a message to his family, I have wanted to share this lovely fact.
 I first did this as part of a community project in 2014 to commemorate the beginning of the war.
 I have since added to the book and it seemed fitting to use it to help raise funds for a gravestone for the brother in law of the main character.
-You can follow my progress on this site.
-Please support me.
+I am delighted to announce that I raised enough funds to buy a gravestone.
+Thank you to all who supported me.
+The book is still available.
+Such a lovely gift for a child or adult!

-Your purchase will help to fund a gravestone for this WW1 soldier.
+Your purchase helped to fund a gravestone for this WW1 soldier.

 Joseph Smith lived in Ibstock and was the brother-in-law of James Bird, the character in this children’s book.